Easimer/trigen/BUILDING.md

 - OpenCL development libraries
 - Qt5 development libraries
 - [Autodesk FBX SDK](https://www.autodesk.com/developer-network/platform-technologies/fbx-sdk-2020-0)
+- NVIDIA CUDA Toolkit (if you want to build the CUDA compute backend of the softbody library)

 *NOTE: you won't need Qt5 or the FBX SDK unless you turn the CMake option `SOFTBODY_TESTBED_QT` on*